PennyLaneAI/qml/whatisqchem.rst

    :property="og:description": Quantum chemistry is an area of research focused on addressing classically intractable chemistry problems with quantum computing.
    :property="og:image":

-Quantum chemistry is an area of research focused on addressing classically intractable chemistry problems with quantum computing.
-It is paramount to the commercial adoption of quantum computing, as simulating properties of matter is a ubiquitous task in many industries.
+Quantum chemistry is an area of research focused on calculating properties of molecules, and the materials built out of them, using quantum mechanics.
+As an application of quantum computing, it is paramount to the commercial adoption of quantum computers, as simulating properties of matter is a ubiquitous task in many industries.

 Traditional methods for simulating the properties of matter are hindered, in some way, by representational capacity.